vanessacor/my-site/content/experiments/etchasketch.md

 ---

-On my third project for [Odin Project](https://www.theodinproject.com/courses/web-development-101) I was asked to _“build a browser version of something between a sketchpad and an Etch-A-Sketch”_ to flex my DOM manipulation skills.
+On my third project for [Odin Project](https://www.theodinproject.com/courses/web-development-101).
+I was asked to _“build a browser version of something between a sketchpad and an Etch-A-Sketch”_ to flex my DOM manipulation skills.

-This is a single page where at the top the user chooses the size of the grid, meaning how many squares per line before they start painting.
-Once the mouse hovers over the grid-container, the squares are _painted_.
+Because the goal was to learn DOM manipulation, the game is not draw on HTML canvas but using the createElement, appendChild and removeChild methods.

+The program starts with the user choosing the number of squares per line, on input a function is called and it creates a number of squares(divs) that the user choose times 2.
+For example: a user chooses the 4 then 8 squares will be created, 4 will rows and other fours will columns.
+For each squares an event-listener is added so it can be painted when the user hovers it.
 The user can choose between color-off mode (the squares will be in grayscale) and color-on mode (the colors are randomized).

 I had a lot of fun with this one and hope you enjoy it.